WordPress/gutenberg/packages/components/src/notice/README.md

 ### Usage

 Notices display at the top of the screen, below any toolbars anchored to the top of the page.
 They’re persistent and non-modal.
-Since they don’t overlay the content, users can ignore them, dismiss them, or choose interact with them at any time.
+Since they don’t overlay the content, users can ignore or dismiss them, and choose when to interact with them.

 ![](https://make.wordpress.org/design/files/2019/03/Notice-States.png)